Society is pleased to announce the appointment of Caroline Hawley as Director of Development at Royal Holloway, University of London.

 Reporting to the Director of Communications and External Relations, and working closely with the Principal, Caroline will be responsible for building long-term relationships with Royal Holloway’s vibrant alumni community, for leading its ambitious fundraising activity, and for helping the institution to fulfil its purpose and vision.
 Following impressive results in the recent Research Excellence Framework (REF), this is an exciting time for Royal Holloway, as it continues to build its reputation as one of the UK’s leading research-intensive universities.

 Caroline Hawley has been in the business of fundraising for over 20 years, working for some of Britain’s most well-known cultural and higher education institutions.
 For the last six years Caroline has been Development Director of the Royal Academy of Dramatic Art (RADA), leading a team of five fundraisers and helping to embed a culture of philanthropy within the institution.
-Prior to this Caroline worked as a fundraising consultant for a diverse range of organisations from the National Portrait Gallery and Royal Academy of Arts to London South Bank University and Botanic Gardens Conservation International.
+Prior to this Caroline worked as a fundraising consultant for a diverse range of organizations from the National Portrait Gallery and Royal Academy of Arts to London South Bank University and Botanic Gardens Conservation International.
 Caroline’s early career included stints at the Science Museum, BT, the Royal Shakespeare Company and the Ambassador Theatre Group (ATG).

 Caroline is married with three children, a son and two daughters.
 When she isn’t working, she enjoys keeping fit and hammer throwing.
 She’s also a qualified England Athletics Coaching Assistant, running weekly sessions for young athletes and a trustee of the International Performers Aid Trust.